Doug Weight: Playing career

 Weight spent the next three seasons with the Blues before returning to the DEL, due to the 2004 NHL Lockout, to play in the final stages of the 2004–05 season with the Frankfurt Lions.
-Upon the resumption of the NHL in the 2005–06 season, Weight returned to the weakened Blues before he was traded after waiving a no-trade clause, along with the rights to Erkki Rajamaki, to the Carolina Hurricanes for Jesse Boulerice, Mike Zigomanis, the rights to Magnus Kahnberg and draft picks on January 30, 2006.
+Upon the resumption of the NHL in the 2005–06 season, Weight returned to the Blues before he was traded after waiving a no-trade clause, along with the rights to Erkki Rajamaki, to the Carolina Hurricanes for Jesse Boulerice, Mike Zigomanis, the rights to Magnus Kahnberg and draft picks on January 30, 2006.

-In the 2006 Stanley Cup Finals against his former team the Oilers, Weight and the Hurricanes suffered a huge blow during Game 5, when he was sandwiched heavily along the boards by Raffi Torres and Chris Pronger in the second period of the game, which the Oilers won 4–3 in overtime on June 14, 2006.
+In the 2006 Stanley Cup Finals against his former team, the Oilers, Weight and the Hurricanes suffered a blow during Game 5 when he was sandwiched heavily along the boards by Raffi Torres and Chris Pronger in the second period of the game, which the Oilers won 4–3 in overtime on June 14, 2006.
 Weight missed the remainder of the Finals with a shoulder injury.
-His place in roster went to Erik Cole.
-The Carolina Hurricanes won the Stanley Cup in 7 games.
+His place in the roster went to Erik Cole.
+The Hurricanes won the Stanley Cup in 7 games.

 Weight then returned to the Blues as a free agent, signing a two-year contract on July 2, 2006.
 During the 2006–07 season, Weight played his 1,000th game against the Edmonton Oilers on November 17, 2006.
-With the Blues out of contention for the playoffs for the third season in a row, Weight was again traded to the Anaheim Ducks for center Andy McDonald on December 14, 2007.
+With the Blues out of contention for the playoffs for the third season in a row, Weight was traded to the Anaheim Ducks for center Andy McDonald on December 14, 2007.

 On July 2, 2008, Weight was given a one-year contract by the rebuilding New York Islanders.
 On January 2, 2009, Weight registered his 1,000th point while playing for the Islanders, with an assist on a goal scored by Richard Park.
 Weight re-signed with the Islanders for the 2009–10 season.
 For his contributions to the community during the Islanders 2009-10 training camp held in Saskatoon, Saskatchewan, Canada, the baseball diamond at Wallace Park in Saskatoon was named in Weight's honor.
-He succeeded former longtime Oiler teammate, Bill Guerin, as captain of the Islanders on October 2, 2009.
-Despite missing a large portion of the season to various injures and scoring 1 goal in 36 games, Weight was signed to a one-year extension with the Islanders on August 31, 2010.
+He succeeded former longtime Oiler teammate Bill Guerin as captain of the Islanders on October 2, 2009.
+Despite missing a large portion of the season to various injuries and scoring 1 goal in 36 games, Weight was signed to a one-year extension with the Islanders on August 31, 2010.

 After enduring a second consecutive year decimated by a lingering back injury, Weight announced his retirement following the 2010–11 season on May 26, 2011.
-With his retirement as a player from the game of hockey after 19 seasons in the NHL, it was immediately announced by the Islanders' general manager, Garth Snow, that Weight would continue on with the organization as an assistant coach and special assistant to the GM.
-Weight is ranked number 7 out of all American players in points.
+With his retirement as a player from the game of hockey after 19 seasons in the NHL, it was immediately announced by the Islanders' general manager, Garth Snow, that Weight would continue with the organization as an assistant coach and special assistant to the GM.
+Weight is ranked number seven out of all American players in points.